haberdashPI/vscode-modal-keys/docs/basics.md

 To define the key mappings for these modes, you should create a javascript file (e.g. `mybindings.js`).
-When run, the file should export a single object with the single property `keybindings`; this should define all of your bindings.
+When run, the file should export a single object with the property `keybindings`; this should define all of your bindings.
 If your bindings are simple enough you can also use a `json` or `jsonc` file (but this will limit the flexibility of your bindings).